hubwriter/dash-highlighter/README.md

-# GitHub dash highlighter Chrome extension
+# Dash Highlighter Chrome Extension

-A Chrome extension that highlights en dashes (–) and em dashes (—) on GitHub pages to make them more visible.
+A Chrome extension that highlights en dashes (–) and em dashes (—) on web pages to make them more visible.
+Highly configurable with support for custom colors, fonts, and URL patterns.

 ## Features

-- 🔍 Automatically detects en dashes and em dashes on GitHub pages
+- 🔍 Automatically detects en dashes and em dashes on web pages
-- 🎨 Highlights en dashes with black background and white text
-- 🌟 Highlights em dashes with yellow background
+- 🎨 Configurable highlighting colors for both dash types
+- 🔤 Customizable fonts for highlighted dashes
-- ⚙️ Fully configurable highlighting colors, fonts, and enable/disable options
+- ⚙️ Toggle highlighting on/off for each dash type
+- 🌐 URL pattern matching - choose which sites the extension runs on
-- ⚡ Works on dynamically loaded content
+- ⚡ Works on dynamically loaded content (AJAX/SPA sites)
-- 🎯 Only runs on github.com (not subdomains)
+- 🎯 Real-time settings updates - no need to reload pages

 ## Installation